Is there any leniency on the deadline?

-- Letters of support are optional and can be submitted in addition to the nomination letter and mandatory letters of support to show the depth and breadth of the nominee's impact.
+- Additional letters of support are optional and may be submitted in addition to the nomination letter and mandatory letters of support to show the depth and breadth of the nominee's impact.
 These letters should each add something substantive to the nominee's profile.
-Up to 5 letters, limited to 2 pages per letter, can be submitted via email in addition to the three (3) mandatory letters of support described above.
+Up to three (3) letters, limited to three (3) pages per letter, can be submitted via email in addition to the three (3) mandatory letters of support described above.
 Additional letters of support are not required, and it is better to have fewer supporters who know the candidate well and can speak to their work in an articulate and persuasive manner, than multiple letters with little new to add.

 - Nomination letters and letters of support can be sent directly to Independent Sector.

-What should a nomination letter include?
+What should a nominating letter include?
 Is there a word/page limit?

-- Letters should be no longer than 3 pages and address why the nominee deserves consideration for the award (i.e. how this leader has been a builder, mobilizer, and unifier of people, institutions, or causes), and outline the candidate's leadership record, past affiliations and achievements and rationale for being considered a transformational leader
+- Nominating letters should be no longer than three (3) pages and address why the nominee deserves consideration for the award (i.e. how this leader has been a builder, mobilizer, and unifier of people, institutions, or causes), and outline the candidate's leadership record, past affiliations and achievements and rationale for being considered a transformational leader

 - Please be sure to sign all letters before submitting them as PDF attachments.
 If a supporting submission is in the form of an email, we will accept electronic signatures or ask that the email come directly from the inbox of the originator, in order to ensure authenticity of the letter.
 Letters should be designated from an individual, not an organization.